-With the subsequent increase in vehicle prices during the start of 2018, Filipino car buyers tend to consider prices more when shopping for cars.
+It’s no secret that vehicle prices in the Philippines have been increasing over the past few years.
+With that said, Filipino car buyers tend to consider prices more when shopping for cars.
 Well, not all, but most of us do.
 A car with a sub-one-million-peso price tag looks more attractive for middle-class vehicle shoppers, that’s why subcompact cars, with the likes of the Toyota Vios, Honda City, and Mitsubishi Mirage G4, among others, have been selling well in the local automotive market.

-But, value has always been a misconstrued word – a product with less price doesn’t necessarily mean better value.
-Simply put, a hotel room that costs P3,000 a night sounds like a better deal than those that ask for P5,000 or more.
-In this case, if the latter gives you a better view of the city, maybe a jacuzzi in the veranda, and/or free breakfast buffet for two, on top of what the former offers, which one gives you more of what you paid for?
+While price can be one way of judging a vehicle for its “value” there are other things to consider as a product with a lower price tag doesn’t mean that you will get a better value out of it.
+For example, a hotel room that costs P3,000 a night sounds like a better deal than those that ask for P5,000 or more.
+In this case, if the latter gives you a better view of the city, maybe a jacuzzi in the veranda, and/or a free breakfast buffet for two, on top of what the former offers, which one gives you more of what you paid for?

-The idea is the same when buying cars, and more often than not, it's the set of safety features of brand new cars that suffer when people go for cheaper choices.
+The same can be said with buying a car, as more often than not, it’s the set of safety features that suffers when people choose to go with the lower-priced vehicles.
 Suffer, meaning, car buyers usually set aside the absence of these features when choosing a vehicle – all for a lower price tag.
-However, should that really be the case?
+However, should that be the case?

 Life is priceless